On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Examples

-Positive definite quadratic potentials (in any dimensions $d_1,d_2$) clearly fit the hypothesis of Theorem \ref{th:main}.
-On the other hand explicit computation can be performed for quadratic potentials.
-Here we consider the case of a positive definite quadratic potential in dimensions $d_1=d_2=1$.
-The stationary non-equilibrium measure and associated current densities have been analyzed for all $\lambda$ in \cite{Dotsenko2013}.
-Here we provide the solution of the two-temperatures Fokker-Planck equation for all times $t$ and compute explicit expansions for large $\lambda$.
+Positive definite quadratic potentials in any dimensions $d_1,d_2$ clearly fit the hypothesis of Theorem \ref{th:main_simple}.
+Here we consider positive-definite quadratic potentials in dimensions $d_1=d_2=1$, so that explicit computations can be easily performed.
+We provide the solution of the two-temperatures Fokker-Planck equation for all times $t$ and compute explicit expansions for large $\lambda$.
 A comparison between explicitly computed convergence rates and estimates given by Theorem \ref{th:main} shows that the latter are sharp for quadratic potentials.